noodlebreak/expressfriends/README.md

 * **Test cases**

     There are test cases written for checking the functioning of all the APIs.

-    **Make sure to create a local DB with the same name as the development one, but with `_test` suffix.** Test cases will use that DB.
+    **Test DB creation**:

+    A test database is automatically created, with the same name as that provided in the `.env` file's `DB_NAME` paramter, but with a `_test` prefix.
+BUT it is only created if the DB user you've provided in the .env file has a role with permissions to create DB.
+Otherwise: **make sure to create a local DB with the same name as the development one, and set its credentials in `app/config/config.js`**

     You can then run the tests by running the following command: